zellygao/CS.11.02-Lab.2.1/README.md

 Ensure that all the methods that you write in this lab are declared to be static.

+Ensure that all the methods that you write in this lab contain a return statement.
+That is, none of the methods that you write in this lab will contain print statements.

 1. Write a method called <b>add</b> that takes two integers, adds them together, and returns the result.
 Below is an example of a call to the add method.